memento-iot-final-project-2018-2019/notifier/README.md

 ```

-You can check the dependencies and the documentation for the `TwitterAPI` library at this link: https://github.com/geduldig/TwitterAPI .
+You can check the dependencies and the documentation for the `TwitterAPI` library out at this link: https://github.com/geduldig/TwitterAPI .